A woman hoping to put distance between the baby in her arms and another pregnancy may ask, “Is breastfeeding a reliable form of birth control?”

 Fertile women will notice a change in their cervical mucus when they are ovulating.
 Sperm needs a certain type of cervical mucus to thrive.

-If your cervical mucus becomes clear and wet, often described as the consistency of egg whites, there is a good chance you are ovulating or within a few days of ovulating.
+If your cervical mucus becomes clear and wet, often described as the consistency of egg whites, there is a good chance you are currently ovulating or within a few days of ovulating.

 You can expect thick, sticky cervical mucus in the days leading up to the ovulation phase.
 It is a preparatory mucus and sperm can remain inside of it, but it is too thick to move through.